 The Right to Appeal

-Wherever a disciplinary decision has been made, your employee should always be offered the opportunity to appeal your decision.
+Wherever you have an outcome of disciplinary hearing, your employee should always be offered the opportunity to appeal your decision.

 In providing a right of appeal you should state: